WHAT TYPE OF SOLAR LIGHT ARE YOU LOOKING FOR?

 Sunforce is providing a 1 year warranty for this solar flood light.

-What we didn’t like about Sunforce 82080 light.
+What we didn’t like about Sunforce 82080 light

 Sunforce 82080 has got many things we like such a powerful and bright light, adjustable motion sensor with long detection range, rather good solar panel and of course, a very attractive price.
-However, there were also some drawbacks for the flood light.
+However, there were also some drawbacks to the flood light.
 First, the battery used on this fixture has got a low capacity, meaning that it cannot provide a continuous illumination from dusk to dawn (it also doesn’t come with a dusk to dawn setting), but if you only need a motion activated flood light, this isn’t really a con for you.
 And second, the housing of flood light is not the most waterproof we have seen, so to prolong the lifetime of the fixture, we would suggest to even further waterproof the fixture by filling all seams with silicone and installing the fixture in an area where it is not constantly exposed to water that could damage the flood light.

 2. Second best – Sunforce 82156